Worship Service for September 29, 2024

 Scripture Reading

-John 5:1–9 <– this links to on-line text of the NRSV bible
+Mark 9:38–50 <– this links to on-line text of the NRSV bible

 Click here for additional scripture readings from today’s lectionary.
 Links courtesy of the Revised Common Lectionary, a project of the Vanderbilt Divinity Library.

-2 Now in Jerusalem by the Sheep Gate there is a pool, called in Hebrew[a] Beth-zatha, which has five porticoes.
+49 “For everyone will be salted with fire.
+50 Salt is good, but if salt has lost its saltiness, how can you season it?
+Have salt in yourselves, and be at peace with one another.”2 Now in Jerusalem by the Sheep Gate there is a pool, called in Hebrew[a] Beth-zatha, which has five porticoes.
 3 In these lay many ill, blind, lame, and paralyzed people.
 5 One man was there who had been ill for thirty-eight years.
 6 When Jesus saw him lying there and knew that he had been there a long time, he said to him, “Do you want to be made well?”
 7 The ill man answered him, “Sir, I have no one to put me into the pool when the water is stirred up, and while I am making my way someone else steps down ahead of me.”
 8 Jesus said to him, “Stand up, take your mat and walk.”
 9 At once the man was made well, and he took up his mat and began to walk.

 Sermon